bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/project_folder_conda.md

 ```

 You may also include optional files such as `apt-packages` file if your app requires additional system-level packages like database
-drivers, an `app.json` file if you want to call scripts when deploying changes, or a `CHECKS` file
-if you want to customize pre-release health checks.
+drivers, an `app.json` file if you want to call scripts when deploying changes, or a `CHECKS` file if you want to customize pre-release health checks.
+If you need to specify your conda runtime declare it in a `conda-runtime.txt` file.

 A more complex project structure might look like this: